Free tool · No signup required

 ▶How is employer superannuation calculated?

-In FY 2024-25, your employer must contribute 11.5% of your ordinary time earnings to your super fund.
+In FY 2026-27, your employer must contribute 12% of your ordinary time earnings to your super fund (the legislated maximum, reached 1 July 2025).
 This is paid on top of your salary — it is not deducted from your gross pay.
-The concessional contributions cap is $30,000 per year.
+The concessional contributions cap is $32,500 per year.

 ▶Do I have to pay the Medicare levy surcharge?

-The Medicare levy surcharge (MLS) applies if your taxable income exceeds $93,000 and you do not have an appropriate level of private hospital cover.
+The Medicare levy surcharge (MLS) applies if your taxable income exceeds $105,000 as a single and you do not have an appropriate level of private hospital cover.
 The surcharge ranges from 1% to 1.5% depending on your income.
 It is separate from the standard 2% Medicare levy, which applies to all residents.

-This calculator uses FY 2024-25 tax rates (also valid for FY 2025-26) for Australian resident individuals.
+This calculator uses FY 2026-27 tax rates for Australian resident individuals.
 It is for general information only and does not constitute financial or tax advice.
 Consult a registered tax agent for advice specific to your situation.
-Last updated March 2026.
+Last updated July 2026.